-o participating in a study visit.
+participating in a study visit.

-o taking part in another study activity aimed at the attainment of certain skills.
+o taking part in another educational activity aimed acquiring certain skills;

-Programme Committee representative participatory body for one or more education programmes in the Faculty consisting of Students of the relevant programmes and members of academic staff involved in the relevant programmes, as referred to in article 9.18 WHW.
+Programme Committee representative participatory body for one or more education programmes in the Faculty consisting of Students of the relevant degree programmes and members of academic staff involved in the relevant programmes, as referred to in article 9.18 WHW;

-Resit the possibility to retake an exam in order to improve the grade.
+Resit the possibility to retake an exam in order to improve the grade;

 Rules & Guidelines the rules, guidelines and regulations of the Examination Board, as referred to in Art.
-7.12 paragraph 4 of the WHW.
+7.12b, paragraph 1, sub bof the WHW;

 Secondary field of study field in which the student is working on a minor.
-Secondary fields of study are: law, criminology, sociology, philosophy, psychology, economics, business administration, public administration etc.
+Secondary fields of study are: law, criminology, sociology, philosophy, psychology, economics, business administration, public administration etc;

-Student a person enrolled at the university for the purpose of following the degree programme and/or sitting the programme's examinations and having their academic record reviewed in accordance with section 7.34 of the WHW; document containing important information about the framework, the contents, the services offered and the regulations of a specific programme.
+Student a person enrolled at the university for the purpose of following the degree programme and/or sitting the degree programme's exams, in accordance with section 7.34 of the WHW;

-Study guide document containing important information about the framework, the programmes of the School, as referred to in Articles 2.9 and 2.10 of the
+Study guide document containing important information about the framework, the contents, the services offered and the regulations of a specific degree programme;

-The School Erasmus School of History, Culture and Communication (ESHCC)
+The Faculty Erasmus School of History, Culture and Communication (ESHCC);